azzajess/OSMC-LEDFX-WLED/README.md

 * Reboot
 * You can verify snd_aloop has been loaded with `sudo lsmod |grep snd_aloop`.
 * Once the module is loaded you can validate it with `aplay -l` which should list a loopback device.
 This will add loopback devices to all your current devices and load at boot.
-NOTE: Since this loads at boot it will be device 0 as opposed.
+NOTE: Since this loads at boot it will be device 0 and everything will come after
+* Note those numbers!
+0 = hw:0,0, 1 = hw:1,0, 2 = hw:2,0 etc
-* lets configure the asoundrc which allows us to specify how the devices interact with each other.
+* Lets configure the asoundrc which allows us to specify how the devices interact with each other.
 * `sudo nano ~/.asoundrc`
 * Copy and paste the info from asounrc config (https://github.com/azzajess/OSMC-LEDFX-WLED/blob/master/.asoundrc)
 * NOTE before continuing there are a few things to change in order to match your configuration, as it may be slightly different to mine.
-The only two options that need to be edited is `hw:0,0' and 'hw:1,0`.
+The only two options that need to be edited is `hw:0,0` and `hw:1,0`.
 Hardware 0,0 is the loopback device created by snd-aloop.
 Hardware 1,0 is the pcm5102(hifi berry dac overlay) that is listed in `aplay -l` as number 1 because snd-aloop is loaded at boot before dac overlay.
+This may be different depending on your configuration of devices.
 * If you have noticed that there is a lot of subdevices that we won't be using.
-I believe the subdevices are used for more than app.
+I believe the subdevices are used for more than one app at a time.
 To change the amount we can use `sudo nano /etc/modprobe.d/sound.conf`
 Assign spot and also reduce number of substreams to 2 for loopback
 ```
 alias snd-card-0 snd-aloop